 That way, when we visit each other, we can HOP OVER to your links, connect with others and share a little blog love around!

-Please HOP over and say HELLO to both of my featured links, and tell them Marianne sent you!
+Please HOP over and say HELLO to both of these ladies, and tell them Marianne sent you!

-So that´s the CBBH Photo Challenge for April, folks.
+So that´s the final CBBH Photo Challenge folks

 Remember, all you have to do is post your entry by the end of the month, tag your entry ‘CBBH Photo Challenge’, link back to this blog and, most importantly, don´t forget to add links to any two blogs that you´ve commented on during the past month, so that we can all HOP OVER and have a look.